patchy631/motia/README.md

 ## Why Choose Motia?

-Motia is built for developers who want to build **intelligent, event-driven systems rapidly and reliably.** Here's what makes Motia the ideal choice:
+Motia is built for developers who want to build ** agentic and intelligent, event-driven systems rapidly and reliably.** Here's what makes Motia the ideal choice:

 *   **🚀 Zero Infrastructure**